 Dimensions: 68 1/8 x 105 in.
 (173 x 266.7 cm)

-The Muriel Kallis Steinberg Newman Collection, Gift of Muriel Kallis Newman, in honor of her grandchildren, Ellen Steinberg Coven and Dr. Peter Steinberg, 2006 (2006.32.51)
+Credit Line: The Muriel Kallis Steinberg Newman Collection, Gift of Muriel Kallis Newman, in honor of her grandchildren, Ellen Steinberg Coven and Dr. Peter Steinberg, 2006

-Jackson Pollock painted this mural-size canvas early in the summer of 1950.
-Having moved from Manhattan to eastern Long Island, in 1947 he returned to the drip and pour techniques that he may have learned ten years earlier from David Alfaro Siquieros.
+This painting is an acknowledged masterpiece from the artist's most successful period of work.
+Having moved from Manhattan to eastern Long Island, Pollock returned in 1947 to drip and pour techniques that he may have learned ten years earlier from David Alfaro Siquieros.
 The resulting "allover" paintings, made from 1947 to 1950, constitute his greatest achievement.

 The dominant critic of the day, Clement Greenberg, called such works "polyphonic."
 "Knit together of a multiplicity of identical or similar elements," he wrote, this art "repeats itself without strong variation from one end of the canvas to the other, and dispenses, apparently, with beginning, middle, and ending."